MacyMa18/cv/README.md

 #### Front-End Engineer / Jul.
 2015 - Aug.
 2017

 - Mainly created the Recruitment Workbench System which is a recruitment management platform.
 I completed this project from architecture design to coding.
-- Maintained several uxcore components ([uxcore](https://github.com/uxcore) is a react componet lib for PC, belongs our team) and started to learn to write unit test.
+- Maintained several uxcore components ([uxcore](https://github.com/uxcore) is an open-source react componet lib for PC, belongs our team) and started to learn to write unit test.
 - Other projects: rebuild the Talent Pool System which is a system that the team leader can find target candidates, and completed the structure interview feature.
 - All of these projects use React, Reflux and uxcore lib.